jahvon/flow/internal/mcp/resources/concepts-guide.md

           text: production
 ```

+#### Executable References
+Executables are identified by its reference: combination of **Verb** and **ID**.
+The  ID is in the form `<workspace>/<namespace>:<name>`.
+A full reference must be unique across all registered workspaces.

+For instance:
+- `build app` - current workspace, root namespace
+- `build backend/app` - current workspace, backend namespace
+- `build my-project/backend:app` - specific workspace and namespace
+- `build` - current workspace, root namespace, no name set

 ### Verbs
 **Verbs** describe what action an executable performs.
 Flow groups related verbs together, allowing natural language-like commands.
 By default, flow provide the following verb alias groups: